fallrisk/fallrisk.github.io/_posts/2017-03-21-Embedding_Python_in_C++.md

 # Embedded Python Console

 Now you will add code to make Python work like a console.
-In order to do this we will need to do a little Win32 programming.
+In order to do this you will need to do a little Win32 programming.
 You need a text box to enter text for the Python console.
 You need another text box for the Python results.

 ## Input Text Box

-Inside `WndProc` we will add the code for the input text box.
-Inside the switch statement we need to add a new case.
+Inside `WndProc` you will add the code for the input text box.
+Inside the switch statement you need to add a new case.
 Add `case WM_CREATE:` just above `case WM_COMMAND`.
 Then inside the `case WM_CREATE` add the following code: